UmutKorkmaz/re-shell-cli/README.md

 ---

-**Re-Shell CLI v0.3.1** - The most comprehensive world-class CLI tool for modern microfrontend development.
+**Re-Shell CLI v0.3.1** - The most comprehensive CLI tool for modern microfrontend development.
 Built with ❤️ for enterprise developers who demand excellence.